 Sicily is the largest island in the Mediterranean, its history is the history of 25 centuries of foreign domination, starting as a province of Magna Graecia and a key territory of the Roman Empire, to colonisation under Byzantine, Muslim rule, and even conquest by Norman descendants of the Vikings.

-And of course Mount Etna cannot go unmentioned, the looming giant that still spews its molten lava but whose volcanic soil is rich for agricultural produce, thus luring farmers to brave the everyday danger of an eruption.
+And of course, a holiday in Sicily would not be complete without a visit to Mount Etna, the looming giant that still spews its molten lava but whose volcanic soil is rich for agricultural produce.
+This rich soil is a lure for farmers who brave the everyday danger of an eruption.
 It’s a tough life on those slopes but these are a hardy people who have lived over the centuries with many other dangers other than just a volcano.

 Please contact your Destination Specialist for more information on +44 (0) 1993 824198